saboyle/LeavingCareWiki/Law.md

-Legal advisers who can help with your problems with things like housing and if you think something that’s happened to you is unfair
+Legal advisers who can help with your problems with things like housing and if you feel something that’s happened to you is unfair or abusive, including sexual abuse

 * **Coram Voice** [https://coramvoice.org.uk](https://coramvoice.org.uk)